olivier3lanc/Scroll-Frames/how-it-works.md

 ---
 title: How it works
-description: How Scroll Frames works
+description: Scroll Frames is based on scroll line
 layout: libdoc/page
 ---

-**Scroll line** is an abstract measurement name to appoint the position of each Scroll Frames element into the viewport. **For each Scroll Frame element**, a scroll line is computed.
+**Scroll line** is an abstract measurement name to appoint the position of each Scroll Frames element into the viewport. **For each Scroll Frame element**, a scroll line is computed on scroll event.
 ## The scroll line

 | Scroll line value | Description |